Umami Pot

 What is Yuzu Sorbet?

-Yuzu Sorbet is a type of sorbet made with yuzu juice and zest as key ingredients.
-Yuzu is a citrus fruit known for its unique and refreshing aroma, and it is added as an accent to various dishes in Japan.
-When used in sorbet, the delightful scent of yuzu spreads throughout your mouth, allowing you to fully enjoy its distinctive flavor.
+Yuzu Sorbet is a frozen dessert made with yuzu juice and zest as its key ingredients.
+Yuzu is a citrus fruit known for its unique and refreshing aroma, and it is sometimes used as a flavor accent in various dishes in Japan.
+When enjoyed as sorbet, the delightful scent of yuzu fills your mouth, allowing you to fully appreciate its distinctive flavor.

-This sorbet is delicious during the hot summer, but in Japan, it is particularly popular as a winter treat when yuzu is in season.
-It is perfect after consuming hot dishes like hot pot or stew, or as a palate cleanser after enjoying oily foods.
+This sorbet is delicious during the hot summer months, but in Japan, it is especially popular as a cold winter treat when yuzu is in season.
+It is perfect after hot dishes like hot pot or stew, or as a palate cleanser after rich, oily foods.

 Yuzu Sorbet